Become a Leader for Children with Diverse Abilities

-Graduates of the non-licensure Master of Education in Early Childhood Education and Early Childhood Special Education program are qualified to pursue many vocations including teaching, administration, program coordination and policy making.
+This non-licensure education degree master’s program equips graduates with the qualifications to embark on various career paths, such as teaching, administration, program coordination and policy making.
 The non-licensure track is advantageous for those seeking roles that do not require teacher certification, including those within charter, private and early learning school environments.
 Other potential career paths include child development center leadership, family services and program consulting.

 Master’s in Early Childhood Special Education (Non-Licensure) FAQs